hertzscript/VirtualMachine/README.md

 `--spawn`

 - If set in addition to the `--compile` option, then `hertzscript-compiler` will be used to detect and compile the `spawn` keyword.
 If the `--compile` option is not present, then this option will do nothing.

-### `hzv` / `hzvelocity`

-Opens the concurrent HertzScript Velocity REPL which is designed specifically for HertzScript coroutines.
-The REPL consists of a status bar at the top, a virtual console output window in the middle, and a source code input line at the bottom.
-Source code is compiled before it is executed, and supports the `spawn` keyword.
-All running code runs concurrently to the REPL, so you can continue typing/adding code while existing code is still running.

-- To run code, simply type it at the bottom and press enter.

-- To scroll the virtual console window up and down, press PageUp and PageDown.

-- To quit, either press Control+C twice, or type `.exit` and press enter.

-### `hzr` / `hzrepl`

-Opens a non-Concurrent REPL which behaves more like a traditional NodeJS REPL.
-This REPL lacks a status bar and virtual console window and runs all code in run-to-completion mode which blocks the REPL until the all code has completed running.

-- To run code, simply type it at the bottom and press enter.

-- To quit press Control+C twice.

 ---